 1. To become an approved foster home, you must complete a foster screening form.
 Once it is received by our team, an interview will be scheduled.
-The first interview may be via phone but a home visit will be required.

 2. Once your application has been approved and a dog has been identified by our team, a meet and greet at a neutral location will be arranged.
 All dogs residing in your home must be present.

 3. Once a dog is placed in a foster home it is expected that the dog will remain there until it is adopted.
 Our dedicated volunteer team will do everything they can to support your situation and to ensure that you are matched with the appropriate dog.
-If a dog isn't working with your family, we ask for 72 hours notice to find a new foster home for the dog.
+If a dog isn't working with your family, we ask for no less than 72 hours notice to find a new foster home for the dog.

 5. While fostering, you are expected to provide food, shelter, exercise, training, and socialization until the dog is adopted.
 We will provide you with food or cover the cost of food up to $30 per month for up to six months.

-7. We require all foster dogs to have a two week decompression period, where they adjust to life in a new home, and the foster can get a good idea of their personality.
+7. We require all foster dogs to have a one week decompression period, where they adjust to life in a new home, and the foster can get a good idea of their personality.
 Generally we will list the dog as adoptable after the decompression period, and they can start going to adoption events.
 Sometimes the dog will need more time.

-8. All dogs in foster are available for adoption and will be listed on Petfinder after their two week decompression.
+8. All dogs in foster are available for adoption and will be listed on Petfinder after their one week decompression.
 However if, at any time, you wish to adopt that dog, we ask that you notify us immediately so your application can be considered among others.

 9. If, at any point you take another animal into your home that was not there at the initial placement, you must notify TAR immediately.
 A new home visit may be conducted and the dog may need to be removed if the environment is no longer deemed fit.